Awaab Ishak: Widespread failings at mould death housing group

 - Published

-A government regulator has found "widespread failings" at the housing association which rented out a mouldy flat to the family of Awaab Ishak.
+A government regulator has found "widespread failings" at the housing association that rented out a mouldy flat to the family of Awaab Ishak.

 The two-year-old died from a respiratory condition caused by exposure to the mould, a coroner ruled.

-The Regulator of Social Housing (RSH) said Rochdale Boroughwide Housing had failed to "treat Awaab Ishak's family with fairness and respect".
+The Regulator of Social Housing (RSH) said Rochdale Boroughwide Housing (RBH) had failed to "treat Awaab Ishak's family with fairness and respect".

 It said it was "taking action to make sure RBH addresses these failings".